 In some of the introductory chemistry courses you might have lecture in the morning with lab two afternoons a week.
 Other courses may be taught in more of a workshop format, where you have a short lecture and then immediately go to the lab to get some practical experience with the topic.

 Beyond the classroom

-Best of all, students have the opportunity to work in small research groups with faculty mentors during the summer or the academic year.
-Our faculty are all professional scientists with meaningful and varied research interests.
-But we're also dedicated teachers, and our students are treated as full partners in the research process - giving students an experience much like that of a graduate school research lab.
+We strongly encourage you to engage in research projects at Cornell or other institutions to help you become an active, engaged scientist.
+The opportunity to work in small groups with faculty mentors during summer research at Cornell means working side by side with professional scientists who have varied research interests.
+We treat students as full partners in the research process, giving you an experience much like that of a graduate school research lab.

 Dimensions: The Center for the Science and Culture of Healthcare is an academic enrichment program for students of any major who are interested in careers in health care.
 The program works closely with chemistry and other science departments to provide research opportunities and internships for students in health-related fields.